wangzhezhe/Gorilla/designDoc/scratch.md

 ### how the put operation work

 The first step of the data put operation is same with the DataSpaces.
 The dynamic trigger will be executed when coresponding metadat is updated.
+Basically, there are three views for global data domain.
+The fist is the view from the data staging service, this is decided by the number of the metadata server.
+If all the servers are the metadata server and the raw data server at the same time, this view depdends on the server number.
+If there are 4 servers for example, the user need to also provids the layout, such as [2,2,1] which means there are 2 parittion for first dimention, 2 parition for second dimention and 1 partition for the third dimention.
+Or the user can use the SFC method to partition the data automatically.
+Another data view is for the simulation, generally speaking, the data writer runs in parallel by large number of process comapred with the staging service.
+For exmaple, 4 staging services may serve 1024 writers.
+In this case, the writer will put raw data by round roubin pattern and update there metadata according to the staging server's view.
+Namely, the metadata is only stored at the staging server that manages a particular domain.
+And the simualtion partition belongs to this domain.
+The same ideas are used for data get.

+### how to make sure all data parititon are avalible

+The original way to make sure all data partitions are ready is to use the lock at the client.
+In our implementation, we could check id the queried data domain are existing at the server.
+The algorithm is inspried by this [answer](https://stackoverflow.com/questions/4397226/algorithm-required-to-determine-if-a-rectangle-is-completely-covered-by-another), this is implemented by the `ifCovered` method in the metadataManager.
+The data pull operation at the client will hang there if the required partitions are not avalibale yet.

-### how the dynamic task trigger manager work
+### how the task trigger manager work

-When the dynamic task trigger is subscribed into the staging service (meta data management service), the description of the dynamic trigger will be put to the corresponding task metadata service according to the spatial index.
+When the task trigger is subscribed into the staging service (meta data management service), the description of the dynamic trigger will be put to the corresponding task metadata service according to the spatial index.
 Then when there is a metadata update for a specific metadata server, the data checking operation will be executed, and the execution results are returned to the metadata service after the data checking operation.
-The metadata server will evaluate the indicator according to the operator defined by the dynamic task trigger, and if the indicator value returned by the operator is true, the subsequent task will be executed.
+The metadata server will evaluate the indicator according to the operator defined by the task trigger, and if the indicator value returned by the operator is true, the subsequent task will be executed.

 This is the time sequence which shows the interaction between the metadata service and the raw data service: